Titles and Affiliations

 Progress Thus Far

 Dr. Weaver’s team initially found that tumors containing NCoR2 have worse prognosis, and NCoR2 levels are elevated in TNBC that metastasize to the brain.
-In laboratory studies, they discovered that NCoR2 inhibits the treatment response of breast cancers by repressing a healthy T cell-mediated immune response.
-Using a novel gene therapy approach, they overcame NCoR2's immune repression to boost chemotherapy and immunotherapy treatments.
+They discovered that breast tumors with high NCoR2 are very resistant to chemo- and radiotherapy because they repress a healthy T cell-mediated immune response, which helps them evade the immune system and metastasize.
+Using a novel gene therapy approach, they overcame NCoR2’s immune repression to boost chemotherapy and immunotherapy treatments in laboratory models.
+The team also determined that chemotherapy and the dense connective tissue that develops in TNBC and HER2-positive breast cancers induce the expression of NCoR2.
+Finally, the team determined the mechanism by which NCoR2 regulates metastatic outgrowth of breast cancer.

 What’s next